-- These days, you should understand the hierarchical memory model if you want to get decent performance. - Leverage existing memory-efficient libraries for performing your computations optimally. - Do not blindly try to parallelize immediately.
+- These days, you should understand the hierarchical memory model if you want to get decent performance. - Existing memory-efficient libraries help you to perform your computations optimally. - Do not blindly try to parallelize immediately.
 Do this as a last resort!